-Labels that record a painting’s journey can also come from customs and border controls, conservators, or even defunct bureaucratic mechanisms such as the Nazi Germany’s Chamber of Culture, which stamped a double-headed eagle on to the back of the art it looted.
+Labels that record a painting’s journey can also come from customs and border controls, conservators, or defunct bureaucratic mechanisms such as Germany’s Reich Chamber of Culture (1933-45), which stamped a double-headed eagle on the back of the art it plundered.

 Private collectors throughout history have added their names to the back of works they owned.
 King Charles I of England (1600-1649), for example, branded his initials ‘CR’ topped with a crown onto the reverse of works in his royal collection.

-In 2019, Christie’s sold a work by Sebastiano Conca (1680-1764), above, which contains an old handwritten note giving its title and date and describing it as a bozzetto — or sketch — for a painting.
+In 2019, Christie’s sold a work by Sebastiano Conca (1680-1764), below, which contains an old handwritten note giving its title and date and describing it as a bozzetto, or sketch, for a painting.
 It also provides some information on provenance, stating that it was gifted to one D. Domenico Guastaferro in July 1748.

 ‘When cataloguing paintings, these stencils allow us not only to piece together provenance, but also to see if the work has been attributed to different artists in the past,’ adds Christie’s Old Masters specialist Olivia Ghosh.

-In 2013, Christie’s sold a portrait by Rembrandt (1606-1669) and his studio, which had ‘272ER’ stencilled on the back.
-‘That pointed us to a 1928 auction at Christie’s of a collection belonging to Sir George Lindsay Holford,’ Ghosh explains.
+In 2013, Christie’s sold a portrait by Rembrandt and his studio, which had ‘272ER’ stencilled on the back.
+‘That pointed us to a 1928 auction at Christie’s of a collection belonging to Sir George Lindsay Holford,’ says Ghosh.

 ‘From there we traced the painting’s provenance back to his father, Robert Stayner Holford, who was the founder of the Burlington Fine Arts Club and owned three other Rembrandts, all now in museums.
 Knowing these details can add great value to a painting.’